 (watch the ssl certificate details scroll by)

 (again you need to press enter twice)

 VOILA!
-But one gotcha… when using telnet the webserver would patiently wait for me to type out the request completely. s_client does NOT.
-So type out your request in a text editor and have it ready to paste in right after the ssl cert details scroll by.
+But one gotcha… when using telnet the web server would patiently wait for me to type out the request completely.
+Some versions of s_client do NOT.
+So type out your request in a text editor and have it ready to paste in right after the SSL cert details scroll by.

 No need to specify a port number or use any command line options.
 Note that like s_client you need to be ready to paste your request in. apt-get install gnutls-bin will take care of you here.